 Neither theory holds water.
-‘Frustratingly, we simply don’t know what she thought of the reviews,’ says Claire O’Callaghan, author of Emily Brontë Reappraised (Saraband), a book published last month that is aimed at dispelling the mythology surrounding the novelist.
+‘Frustratingly, we simply don’t know what she thought of the reviews,’ says Claire O’Callaghan, author of Emily Brontë Reappraised (Saraband), a book that is aimed at dispelling the mythology surrounding the novelist.
 ‘But it’s intriguing that she did keep five of them – largely critical – and they were found in her writing desk.’

 Perhaps we can surmise her feelings about critics from a letter Charlotte wrote to her publisher in November 1848, when Emily was seriously ill.
 She describes reading one of the more savage reviews to her sister with the aim of entertaining her.
 Emily, breathing with some difficulty, sat back in her chair and ‘smiled half-amused and half in scorn’.

 In relation to Emily, we have to surmise a lot.
 Juliet Barker, author of several works on the Brontës and a former curator and librarian of the Brontë Parsonage Museum, has written of her and Anne: ‘The known facts of their lives could be written on a single sheet of paper; their letters, diary papers and drawings would not fill two dozen.’